 A VIP-guided tour through Bush Gardens begins at $429.99.
 This includes a tour, lunch, beverages, and rides.

 Bush Gardens is open from 10:00 a.m. to 8:00 p.m. or 9:00 p.m., depending on the season.

 Address: 10165 N McKinley Dr, Tampa, FL 33612

-Completed and dedicated in 1987, this bridge is constructed of steel and concrete and provides a great place to take some panoramic pictures as well as enjoy great views.
+Completed and dedicated in 1987, this bridge is constructed of steel and concrete, offering stunning views of the bay and surrounding areas.

 Address: I-275, St. Petersburg, FL 33711